nvbn/nvbn.github.io/_posts/2015-04-04-python-html-dsl.md

 );
 ```

-But in Python we don't have similar DSL, and isn't it be cool
+But in Python we don't have similar DSL [(upd: actually we have)](http://lxml.de/tutorial.html#the-e-factory), and isn't it be cool
 (actually it isn't, I don't recommend to do something like this,
 it's just an experiment) to write something like this: